issam-seghir/astralyn/README.md

 - 🔥 3 Dynamic Data Grids: Includes Pagination, Edit/Add/Delete Capabilities, Filtering, Searching and more.
 - 🧪 Interactive Data Visualization
 - ⚡ Exporting Capabilities: Seamlessly Export Charts, Notes, and Table Data to Formats such as PDF, Excel, and CSV.
-- 💻 responsive for all mobile devices
+- 💻 Responsive for all mobile devices
-- 💼 Every thing cashed on Local storage
+- 💼 Everything cashed on Local storage

 ### User Customization Options

-- 🌓 Dark/lgiht mode (default system)
+- 🌓 Dark/light mode (default system)
 - 🎨 3 different themes
-- 🌍 multiple languge ( only english & arabic for this moment , default preferred language)
+- 🌍 Multiple languages ( only English & Arabic for this moment , default preferred language)
 - ✨ Additional Effects : like rainbow blur bg (new - experimental)

 <!-- GETTING STARTED -->